DataDog/documentation/content/en/monitors/guide/prevent-alerts-from-monitors-that-were-in-downtime.md

 ---
-title: Why did I get a recovery event from a Monitor that was in a Downtime when it alerted?
+title: Prevent alerts from Monitors that were in downtime
-kind: faq
+kind: guide
 further_reading:
 - link: "/monitors/create/"
   tag: "Documentation"